Deep Learning for Data-Driven Districting-and-Routing: Conclusions

 \section{Conclusions}

-This paper has introduced a novel approach for strategic districting-and-routing, relying on a GNN for district-cost estimation within an ILS aiming to find a good partition of a metropolitan area into districts.
-The GNN is trained through a supervised process, using pre-computed TSP costs for various districting configurations derived from the Lin–Kernighan heuristic.
+This paper has investigated a novel approach for strategic districting and routing, relying on a GNN for district cost estimation within an ILS, aiming to find a good partition of a metropolitan area into districts.
+The GNN is trained through a supervised learning process, using pre-computed TSP costs for various districting configurations derived from the LKH heuristic.
 Our experimental analyses demonstrate that this approach generates efficient districts, leading to substantial economic gains of 10.12\% on average (and exceeding 20\% in some cases) compared to other commonly used methods for routing cost estimations.
-They also show that compactness is an insufficient measure of district effectiveness and that other geometric characteristics (e.g., elongated district shapes towards the depot) play a key role in determining long-term operational costs.
+They also show that compactness is an \myblue{insufficient proxy for efficiency} and that other geometric characteristics (e.g., elongated district shapes towards the depot) play a key role in determining long-term operational costs.

 This research opens many promising research avenues.
-A natural direction for future work involves analyzing the applicability of GNN-based cost estimations for other stochastic problems that require time-intensive second-stage evaluations.
+A natural direction for future work is to analyze the applicability of GNN-based cost estimations to other stochastic problems that require time-intensive second-stage evaluations.
 One main advantage of the proposed GNN approach is its flexibility.
 It is driven by data (geographical features of the BUs and training examples) and does not require distributional information over customer requests.
 Consequently, it is fairly generic, and adapting it to other district-cost definitions (e.g., considering a different subproblem than a TSP, introducing additional constraints or network characteristics) boils down to replacing the approach used to generate labeled districts.

-Other research perspectives could focus on improving the learning methodology.
-The GNN has been trained to minimize prediction error, regardless of the downstream use of these predictions in the optimization problem.
-Performance could be enhanced with integrated learning, following the \textit{predict-then-optimize} principle~\citep{elmachtoub2022smart}, or using \emph{end-to-end} pipelines such as the ones pioneered in \cite{Dalle2022}.
-Finally, to cut down training computational effort, one could consider generating examples and training the model on smaller datasets and evaluate its generalization to larger data at inference time, as done in \cite{Baty2023}.
+\myblue{ Another line of research involves further improving the learning methodology and its generalization capabilities.
+While the present work trains the GNN to minimize prediction error independently of the downstream optimization process, subsequent developments have shown that end-to-end, decision-aware training (using a surrogate optimization layer and a Fenchel–Young loss) can further enhance generalization across cities with different population densities, spatial structures, and district sizes~\citep{Ahmed2024}.}